 This rest stop on US Highway 64 is particularly noteworthy due to its proximity to — and spectacular views of — the Rio Grand Gorge.
-Visitors need take just a short walk in order to catch sights of the water, canyon and local wildlife.
+Visitors only have a short walk before catching sights of the water, canyon and local wildlife.
 At 565 feet above the Rio Grande River, the bridge spanning the gorge is one of the tallest in the country.

 The rest stop itself is well worth your time as well.
 Local vendors sell all sorts of crafts including rocks, gems and jewelry.
 The location also has sheltered picnic tables and a pet exercise area.

 Beckley, W. Va.